 It is possible to order some flea pills for dogs online or from a pet store without a veterinarian, but many of these pills do require a prescription.
 Choosing to medicate your dog on your own without the oversight of a veterinarian is always risky, and in some cases can lead to flea resistance and ineffective treatments that will ultimately cost you more in money, time, and your dog’s comfort.

 Flea Pills for Dogs vs. Topical Applications and Collars

 Flea pills are just one option for flea treatment and prevention.
-Topical applications, flea collars, shampoos, and environmental insecticides are also options to help you deal with a flea infestation.
+Topical applications, flea collars, flea shampoos, and environmental insecticides are also options to help you deal with a flea infestation.

 The decision to use an oral flea preventative/insecticide is up to you and your veterinarian.
 Flea resistance to certain products can play a role in this decision-making process, as can concerns regarding safety or personal preference about topical applicants and flea collars.
-Pre-existing medical conditions, your dog’s age, and whether or not she is pregnant can also help determine the right flea product for your dog.
+Pre-existing medical conditions, your dog’s age, and whether or not your dog is pregnant can also help determine the right flea product for your dog.

 In some cases, a fast-acting flea pill that kills fleas within a few hours can be part of a treatment plan for flea allergy dermatitis.
 Your veterinarian might recommend a fast-acting flea pill preventative to help relieve your dog’s symptoms or recommend an over-the-counter flea pill, like Capstar, in addition to a monthly preventative.

 Types of Flea Pills for Dogs